Book Appointment

 Norwood Scale 1 (Norwood 1 Hairline)

-Norwood scale 1, or Norwood 1 hairline, refers to a hairline that seems either juvenile or adult, with hardly any recession.
-At this point, the frontal hairline is still full, and you won’t see any thinning at the temples or crown.
+The Norwood scale 1 or the Norwood 1 hairline represents a hairline that looks either juvenile or mature with little to no recession.
+The frontal hairline is dense at this stage, and there is no thinning at the temples or crown.

 Norwood Scale 2 (Norwood 2 Hairline)